cysteger/Meta-CD/README.md

 Meta‑CD should match the expected values within rounding error.

-This provides a formal validation for users.
+This provides formal validation for users.

 ---

-# References

 ## References